microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

         /// for use by the current process.
 If multiple packages meet the criteria the best
         /// candidate is selected.
         ///
-        /// This is equivalent to `TryInitialize(majorMinorVersion, null, new PackageVersion(), hresult)`.
+        /// This is equivalent to `TryInitialize(majorMinorVersion, null, new PackageVersion(), InitializeOptions.None, hresult)`.
         ///
         /// @param majorMinorVersion major and minor version of Windows App SDK's framework package, encoded as `0xMMMMNNNN` where M=Major, N=Minor (e.g. 1.2 == 0x00010002).
         /// @retval true if successful, otherwise false is returned.
         /// @see TryInitialize(uint, string, out int)
-        /// @see TryInitialize(uint, string, PackageVersion, out int)
+        /// @see TryInitialize(uint, string, PackageVersion, InitializeOptions, out int)
         /// @see Shutdown()
         public static bool TryInitialize(uint majorMinorVersion, out int hresult);